-A website that has penalized by google can't achieve higher rankings, so your foremost priority should be to figure out which of the algorithmic changes are impacting your website and then accordingly creates a recovery plan.
+A website that has been penalized by google can't achieve higher rankings, so your foremost priority should be to figure out which of the algorithmic changes are impacting your website and then accordingly create a recovery plan.

 Google penalty also leads your website towards dropping in the ranking of the website completely or just a few pages from the website that are found manipulative.
 The same will be the penalty with spammy keywords.
 A website's falling rankings affect not only its online visibility but also its conversions and credibility.

-How do you will get to know if Google has penalized your website?
+How will you get to know if you penalize your website?

 Let's see how these methods will help you in tracking and identifying Google penalties

 Method # 1: Search Console

 One of the easiest methods to find out and track the google penalty is with the help of the medium of the google search console.
 Google uses this medium to communicate with the web developers and tell them about the potential issues their might have along with manual penalties.
 You just have to register your site with google search console and then click on the "search traffic" option.
 After that, choose the option of "manual actions" placed on the sidebar.

 If you see the displayed message stating "No issues detected," then it means your website is all clean and safe from any type of manual or algorithmic penalty.

 In case the message shows any penalty applied to your site, then you must read the message carefully with the reasons and try to rectify those problems, and then request google to review your website.